hiendiep/PaperSum/README.md

 See file `Output_PaperSum.xlsx`, which summarizes 150 papers surrounding three quant market-neutral strategies related to Options, News, and Fundamentals, respectively.
 This serves as a background for the three real best Alphas submitted to the competition in the Global Final round.

 ## 8. My Role
-Project owner and direct user who provides vision, defines features, and monitors the project development process.
+- Project owner and direct user
+- Provides vision, defines features, and monitors the project development process.

 ## 9. Lessons Learned
 - Leverage **OpenAI API** to create AI agents to enhance day-to-day task productivity.